Ten Misconceptions About Horseback Riding Clarified

 Misconception #2: It's Unaffordable

 Horseback riding lessons are too expensive!
-I have found from talking with our clients who have children involved in other sports and activities that our lesson program is comparable in cost to many of the other activities available.
-Like dancing, gymnastics, karate, etc.
+I have found from talking with our clients who have children involved in other sports and activities that our lesson program is comparable in cost to many of the other activities available like dancing, gymnastics, karate, etc.

 Obviously, the prices will vary depending on where you live and the facility and the type of clientele they cater to.
 I think if you did some research on facilities specializing in beginner riders, you will find the prices reasonable.

 Also, aside from a helmet (some farms will even let you borrow helmets) and boots, you are not expected to purchase a ton of equipment to get started with lessons.
-You can easily find consignment tack shops or even reasonably priced basic helmets and boots on amazon.com.
+You can easily find consignment tack shops or even reasonably priced basic helmets and boots on Amazon.
 You can get an approved helmet and boots for well under $100.